Vomiting in dogs

 Caring for a dog who has vomited

-Always contact your vet if your dog seems unwell or you’re worried.
-However, if your dog has only vomited once and seems otherwise well, you may decide to wait and see if they vomit again before taking them to the vets.
+If your dog has only vomited once and seems otherwise well, you may decide to wait and see if they vomit again before taking them to the vets.
 Here are a few things you can try at home during that time.

-A short period without food (12 - 24 hours) can help.
+A short period without food (12 - 24 hours) can sometimes help.
 Make sure they are still drinking water.

 Small, regular bland meals